-Item 2017.3 targets 2017.3 results 2018.3 targets Pollution prevention Select project and conduct oil spill risk survey Confirm proper risk management system (Conduct biannual oil spill risk surveys) Waste production1 600.6 tons 606.6 tons 606.6 tons (1.0% decrease from 2016.3 results) (0.1% decrease from 2016.3 results) (unchanged from 2017.3 results) Use of raw materials2 52.7 million sheets 51.1 million sheets 50.49 million sheets (1.0% decrease from 2016.3 results) (3.2% decrease from 2016.3 results) (1.0% decrease from 2017.3 results)
+Item 2018.3 targets 2018.3 results 2019.3 targets Pollution prevention (Oil spill risk survey conducted biannually) - Conduct oil spill risk survey and confirm proper risk management system Waste production ^{1} 606.6 tons 563.6 tons 557.7 tons (± 0% from 2017.3 results) (7.1% decrease from 2017.3 results) (1.0% decrease from 2018.3 results) Use of raw materials2 50.49 million sheets 46.67 million sheets 46.2 million sheets (1.0% decrease from 2017.3 results) (8.5% decrease from 2017.3 results) (1.0% decrease from 2018.3 results)

-^{1} Waste produced: Waste produced in conjunction with Head Office activities
+1 Waste produced: Waste produced in conjunction with Head Office activities

-^{2} Use of raw materials: Volume of copy paper used at the Head Office
+2 Use of raw materials: Volume of copy paper used at the Head Office

-Officer in Charge Iwao Toide (Member of the Board, Executive Vice President, Corporate Functional Officer, Business Investment Management, Corporate Sustainability) Deliberative Body (A subcommittee under the Executive Committee, a management decisionmaking body) CSR & Environmental Affairs Committee Important matters related to preventing pollution deliberated by the CSR & Environmental Affairs Committee are formally approved by the Executive Committee and put forward or reported to the Board of Directors based on prescribed standards.
+Officer in Charge Iwao Toide (Member of the Board, Executive Vice President, Corporate Functional Officer, Business Investment Management, Corporate Sustainability, Al/IoT) Deliberative Body Sustainability & CSR Committee (A subcommittee under the Executive Committee, a management decision- making body) Important matters related to preventing pollution deliberated by the Sustainability & CSR Committee are formally approved by the Executive Committee and put forward or reported to the Board of Directors based on prescribed standards.
 Department in Charge Corporate Sustainability Dept.

 When reviewing and making decisions on loan and investment proposals, MC conducts a comprehensive screening process which considers not only economic aspects, but ESG factors including pollution prevention as well as the reduction, reuse and recycling of waste.
 Besides screening new investment and exit proposals, MC also strives to make improvements to existing business investments by monitoring their management practices.
 Regarding oil spills in particular, oil spill risk surveys are conducted regularly, confirmations are made that oil spill accident prevention and risk management frameworks have been established, and training is conducted to ensure the thorough dissemination of information on these topics.
 Through these measures, MC is ensuring appropriate risk management to prevent oil spills from occurring.